Breathe Better with Whole-Home Air Filtration in Charlotte

 These filters have a MERV rating of 1721, depending on the model.
 This rating indicates how effectively a filter can pull out pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are thick and can reduce airflow.
-It’s important to touch base with Komfort Air to confirm your heating and cooling system can run with one.
+It’s important to touch base with Komfort Air Service Experts to confirm your heating and cooling system can run with one.

 Media air cleaners are much thicker than common air filters.
 They’re often four to five times wider—or more.
 This barrier mounts closely against your HVAC equipment.